Coder-X15/Sorter/Readme.md

 Hello!
 As an attempt to make a prime number sieve using Python, I have started a new repository here...
-At this moment of development, I am only uploading a module for calculating gcd and lcm.
-Please do tell me if you find any bug here... :)
+Please do tell me if you find any bugs... :)
 ---------------------
 My gratitude goes to:
 (1)Wikipedia - for getting me an article on prime number sieves